QuBenhao/LeetCode/README.md

 3. [Sync](.github/workflows/sync.yml)

 **Notice:**
-Do not enable [Version Tagging](.github/workflows/version_tag.yml) unless you know what you are doing.
+Do not enable [Semantic Release](.github/workflows/release.yml) unless you know what you are doing.

 ## Demo Projects